DanielVonRauchhaupt/socket_fips/README.md

 The configuration files for fail2ban can be found in `src/fail2ban-config`.
 The contents of `jail.local` need to be copied into
 `/etc/fail2ban/jail.local`. `udp-testsvr.conf` needs to be copied to `/etc/fail2ban/filter.d/`.
 Subsequently, fail2ban should be restarted.

-`udp_server`,`simplefail2ban` and `simplelogstash` can be found in `/build` after building successfully.
+`udp_server`,`simplefail2ban` and `simplelogstash` can be found in `/build`, after building successfully.

-`udp_server` is a simple UDP-based server that sends one byte replies to incoming packets.
+`udp_server` is a simple UDP-based server, that sends one byte replies to incoming packets.
 It can be run with the following options:
-- `-f, --file[=LOGFILE]`       Specifies logfile as ipc type for logging
+- `-f, --file[=LOGFILE]`       Specifies logfile as ipc type for logging (optional: specify path to logfile)
 - `-l, --logshort`             Enable short logging (will only log a clients IP address)
 -  `-n, --nlines=NUM`          Specifies the number of lines per segment for the    shared memory ring buffer